marble999/freshlygenerated/content/posts/Fettuccine-With-Asparagus-and-Smoked-Salmon.md

 * 4-6 ounces of grilled smoked salmon or other smoked fish, such as smoked trout or trout roe

-� pound baby asparagus, halved lengthwise and separated into 2 sections
+Â¼ pound baby asparagus, halved lengthwise and separated into 2 sections

 * 6 ounces asparagus hearts, unpeeled, sliced